Efficient Cross-Validation for Sparse Linear Regression: Optimizing the Cross-Validation Loss

 After completing the first loop in Algorithm~\ref{alg:parametricK}, one may already terminate the algorithm.
 Indeed, according to our numerical experiments in Section \ref{sec:numres}, this already provides high-quality solutions.
 Alternatively, one may proceed with the second phase of Algorithm~\ref{alg:parametricK} and solve \eqref{prob:cyclic2a} to optimality, at the expense of solving (a potentially large number of) MIOs.

-In the second phase, Algorithm~\ref{alg:parametricK} identifies the cardinality $\tau^*$ with the best lower bound (and thus, in an optimistic scenario, the best potential value).
-Then, it identifies the fold $\mathcal{N}_j^*$ with the largest uncertainty around the $k$-fold estimate $h_{\mathcal{N}_j^*}(\tau^*)$, and solves an MIO to compute the exact partial $k$-fold error.
-This process is repeated until \eqref{eq:paramK} is solved to provable optimality, or a suitable termination condition (e.g., a limit on computational time) is met. }
+In the second phase, Algorithm~\ref{alg:parametricK} identifies the cardinality $\tau^\star$ with the best lower bound (and thus, in an optimistic scenario, the best potential value).
+Then, it identifies the index $j^*\in[k]$ such that partition $\mathcal{N}_{j^\star}$ has the largest uncertainty around the $k$-fold estimate $h_{j^\star}(\gamma,\tau^\star)$, and solves an MIO to compute the exact partial $k$-fold error.
+This process is repeated until \eqref{eq:paramK} is solved within a certain prescribed optimality tolerance {$\text{opt}_{\rm tol}$}, or a suitable termination condition (e.g., a limit on computational time) is met. {Note that if an MIO were solved for all $\tau$ and all folds of the data, then we could immediately solve \eqref{eq:paramK}, and thus Algorithm~\ref{alg:parametricK} terminates in $pk$ iterations of the second phase in the worst case.}

 \normalem

 \RestyleAlgo{ruled}

 To solve each MIO in Algorithm \ref{alg:parametricK}, we invoke a Generalized Benders Decomposition scheme \citep{geoffrion1972generalized}, which was specialized to sparse regression problems by \cite{bertsimas2020sparse}, enhanced with some ideas from the optimization literature summarized in the works \cite{bertsimas2020sparse2, hazimeh2020fast}.
 For the sake of conciseness, we defer these implementation details to Appendix \ref{sec:append.implementationdetails}.